Buzău: Air

 Buzău has no civil airport.
 The only air transport infrastructure present in the city is the military airport and heliport south-west of the city, but it is used only by emergency sanitary flights.
 Civil air traffic for Buzău is performed through Henri Coandă International Airport in Otopeni, 110 km away, the main air hub for Wallachia.

 Public transportation

+Buzău's only public transportation mean of transport is bus, operated by Transbus Buzău.
+There are: